 Polish Academy of Sciences and Saxon Academy of Sciences and Humanities sign cooperation agreement

-The Polish Academy of Sciences and the Saxon Academy of Sciences and Humanities have signed a memorandum regarding their future cooperation.
+The Polish Academy of Sciences and the Saxon Academy of Sciences and Humanities have signed an agreement regarding their future cooperation.
 Among the potential topics which were discussed are the historical sciences, artificial intelligence, dynamic processes as well as biodiversity and climate.